 Don‘t stare.
 Unless your gaze conveys deep affection, staring is perceived as confrontational and threatening.
 Don’t confuse your dog.
 He’ll learn to fear or challenge you.

 Don‘t chase.
-Imagine rushing onto another person in the same manner.
+Imagine rushing at another person in the same manner.
 This technique induces fear or confrontation, not understanding.
 It’s ineffective in communicating anything, except perhaps that you’ve lost your mind.

 Don‘t grab, drag, or hold.
 When you grab, hold, or drag a dog, his only option is to defend himself.
 Though you may contain him in the moment or vent frustration, it will lead to out of control behavior.